Air Vice-Marshal Kevin Short

 Air Vice-Marshal (AVM) Kevin Short, Vice Chief of Defence Force

-Throughout his early career Air Vice-Marshal Short was mainly employed on No 5 Squadron, completing duties as a Navigator, Tactical Coordinator, and aircraft Captain.
-He has accumulated over 5,000 flying hours primarily on the Orion aircraft.
-While on No 5 Squadron he held the positions of Navigator Leader, Deployment Commander, and Operations Flight Commander.
+In his early career Air Vice-Marshal (AVM) Short was employed on No 5 Squadron, completing duties as a Navigator, Tactical Coordinator, and Aircraft Captain, and accumulated over 5,000 flying hours primarily on the Orion aircraft.
+Whilst on No 5 Squadron he held the positions of Navigator Leader, Deployment Commander, and Operations Flight Commander.

-Air Vice-Marshal Short has attended several professional military courses.
-In August 1987 he attended the year long, General Duties Aero Systems Course at Royal Air Force Cranwell.
-In June 1991 Air Vice-Marshal Short attended No 32 Staff Course at RNZAF Command and Staff College, and in 1999 completed the year long USAF Air War College in Alabama, USA.
+In August 1987 AVM Short attended the General Duties Aero Systems Course at Royal Air Force Cranwell, and in 1991 attended No 32 Staff Course at the RNZAF Command and Staff College.
+In 1999 attended the USAF Air War College in Alabama, USA.

-At a senior level Air Vice-Marshal Short has been employed in project, plans and development related appointments.
-These included Operational Requirements (Air Staff), Deputy Director Command and Control Information Systems (JCIS) at the start of Project Fusion, Director of Air Force Plans and Development (Air Staff), and Assistant Chief of Air Staff Development.
-In this latter position he initiated several major projects including the Hercules and Orion upgrades, and the purchase of the B757.
+At a senior level AVM Short has been employed in project, plans and development-related appointments including Assistant Chief Development in which he initiated several major projects including the Hercules and Orion upgrades, and the purchase of the B757.